EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 # Experimental Data for the Experimental Modeling of Water-Wave Interactions with a Flexible Beam

 This GitHub repository has been created to share the experimental data which is presented in the OMAE 2023 conference paper 'Experimental Modeling of Water-Wave Interactions with a Flexible Beam'.
 The paper presents a series of fluid-structure-interaction (FSI) experiments for studying water-wave interactions with a flexible beam in a wide range of sea conditions thus yielding a variety of FSI test-case data.
 The aim is to use these experimental data in order to validate FSI solvers commonly employed by the maritime industry in the design of fixed-foundation, offshore wind turbines.
+This experimental case is further divided into two subcases corresponding to different submerged beam lengths.
+Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged.

 The study is divided into three experimental cases which are as follows: